tindandelion/tindandelion.github.io/_drafts/end-to-end-testing.md

 ---
 layout: post
-title: The value of end-to-end tests
+title: The importance of acceptance tests in test-driven development
 ---

 The idea of automated acceptance tests has been there since the very inception